Gluten Free Cream Puffs

 • Remove the baked pastries from the oven and turn them over on the baking sheet.
 Poke a small hole in the bottom of each pastry to allow the steam to escape.
 Allow the pastries to cool completely with the hole side up before filling.

-• Prepare the pastry cream as indicated.
+• After refrigeration, remove the plastic wrap from the pastry cream and whisk until the consistency is smooth again.
 Transfer to a piping bag with a decorative tip.

-• Pipe 1-2 tablespoons of pastry cream into the center of each pastry and replace the top.
+• Cut each pastry in half.
+Pipe 1-2 tablespoons of pastry cream into the center of each pastry and replace the top.

 • Dust with powdered sugar and serve.